Dean45/petition/README.md

 ## Features

-- registration
+- user registration
-- signature canvas
+- signature canvas, can be redone
-- simple profile
+- simple editable profile
-- visualized database of users that signed the petition and their info
+- visualized database of other users that signed the petition and their info
 - city based filter
 - 3 level cookie permission system
+- log in and log out

 ## Tech